pablogdcr/gh-action-nightly-merge/README.md

 # Nightly Merge Action

-Automatically merge the stable branch into the development one.
+Automatically merge the latest release branch into the staging one.

 If the merge is not necessary, the action will do nothing.
 If the merge fails due to conflicts, the action will fail, and the repository